 Home Value – With one panel, the retail value of your home increases.
 As you add more panels, your home value increases more per panel.
 A Department of Energy Sunshot Initiative study determined that homes located in the Northeast with solar panels sold for on average for about $99,000 more than homes without them.
 Solar power systems on average increase the value of a home by $4 per watt.
-The Department of Energy claims that adding a solar array to a home could earn a homeowner $15,000 more dollars than houses without the energy-producing modules.
+The Department of Energy claims that adding a solar array to a home could increase the value by $15,000.
 Businesses can also profit and can reap tax benefits by treating the solar panel system as a depreciable asset.

 Maintenance – Most manufacturers have warranties for about 20-25 years, so during this time maintenance and repairs (if needed), are performed by the manufacturer.